soundpress/RulesOfNYC/docs/c43/index.rst

    (4) At the request of a lead agency, coordinate the work of the technical staffs of interested agencies in order to complete environmental review, and expedite responses by interested agencies to requests of the lead agency;

-   (5) (i) Receive and maintain on file notifications of commencement of environmental review, determinations of significance (including completed environmental assessment statements), draft and final scopes issued pursuant to 62 RCNY § 5-07 of these rules, draft and final environmental impact statements, and significant supporting documentation comprising the official records of environmental reviews,
+   (5) (i) Receive and maintain on file notifications of commencement of environmental review, determinations of significance (including completed environmental assessment statements), draft and final scopes issued pursuant to 62 RCNY § 5-07, draft and final environmental impact statements, and significant supporting documentation comprising the official records of environmental reviews,

       (ii) provide to the public upon request, or make available for inspection by the public during normal business hours, materials maintained on file pursuant to this paragraph,